Jashansimak/Jashansimak.github.in/README.md

       /usr: Contains user-related programs, libraries, and documentation.

       /var: Stores variable data, such as log files, user tracking data, and caches.

+ Commands

+     ls: list the contents